uhxchange/uhxchange.github.io/index.md

 ### Search bar

-The user can utilize the search bar located in the left upper corner of the Shop page:
+The user can utilize the search bar located in the left upper corner of the Shop page.
+It returns all the items related to the keyword:

 <img width="800" src="images/search.png">